Éric Boullier

-Éric René Boullier (born 9 November 1973) is a French motor racing engineer and manager.
+Éric René Boullier (born 9 November 1973) is a French motor racing engineer and manager who is chief executive officer of WRC Promoter GmbH, the commercial rights holder and promoter of the World Rally Championship and European Rally Championship.
 He was the racing director of the McLaren F1 Team from 2014 to 2018.
-During the 2010 to 2013 seasons, he was the team principal of Lotus F1, and was vice chairman of Formula One Teams Association (FOTA) until it was disbanded after six years.
+During the 2010 to 2013 seasons, he was the team principal of Lotus F1, and vice chairman of Formula One Teams Association (FOTA) until it was disbanded after six years.

 Career

 Boullier is a graduate of the French Institut Polytechnique des Sciences Appliquées engineering school where he studied aeronautical and spacecraft engineering.
 In 2002, he took the position of chief engineer with the Spanish Racing Engineering team, in charge of its World Series by Nissan programme.

 In early 2003, he moved to the French DAMS team to become the managing and technical director, including the A1 Team France operation.

 At the end of 2008, Boullier became the CEO of Gravity Sport Management, where he was in charge of many young drivers including Ho-Pin Tung, Adrien Tambay, Jérôme d'Ambrosio and Christian Vietoris.